 The decisions on whether to send aid, how many boxes, and what goes in the boxes are made by our staff, based on the identified need and available resources at the time of the disaster and the charity’s donation income.
 ShelterBox constantly monitors situations around the world through specialist channels, allowing it to make informed decisions about any response.
 As well as initiating deployments of emergency shelter independently, it also responds to requests for assistance from other aid agencies and government organizations.

 3c.
 How does aid then get to its destination?

 Aid is delivered to the disaster area by whatever means are appropriate and accompanied by volunteer response teams.
 These teams will charter vehicles locally and work with whatever other organizations are appropriate.
 These could include: other aid agencies; local armed forces, police and government bodies; Rotary and other local non-governmental organizations (NGOs) bodies.
 Response teams are used to finding alternative forms of transport, whether taking helicopters to the mountains of Nepal, or building rafts in Sri Lanka to reach communities cut off by flooding.

 3d.
 Do you keep aid ready to go?

 ShelterBox has stocks of ShelterBoxes and other materials in strategic locations around the world.
 These pre-positioned locations include Dubai, Singapore, Melbourne, Panama, Curacao, and Nairobi.
 These are sometimes used as the first wave of aid into a disaster area to significantly reduce the response time.

 3e.
 Can donations be given for a specific location?

-ShelterBox is usually unable to accept time or location specific donations.
+ShelterBox usually is unable to accept time- or location-specific donations.
 The way we work means we have to be prepared for immediate response.
-Donations received before a disaster will often be those that are used to respond to it.
-Donations stimulated because of a disaster may be used to prepare for the next one.
+Donations received before a disaster often will be those that are used to respond to it.
+Donations stimulated in response to a disaster may be used to prepare for the next one.

 3f.
 How do you source aid materials